zyedidia/SFML.jl/README.md

 ![SFML.jl](./assets/sfmljl_logo.png)
 ---
-This is a binding of the C++ game and multimedia library [SFML](http://www.sfml-dev.org/) (Simple and Fast Multimedia Library), developed by Laurent Golima, for Julia.
+This is a binding of the C++ game and multimedia library [SFML](http://www.sfml-dev.org/) (Simple and Fast Multimedia Library), developed by Laurent Gomila, for Julia.
 SFML is often used for game development but it can be used for anything graphics-related.

 It also has audio libraries and networking libraries.